Fractured Magic: Chapter Twenty-Eight

 “You’re not in charge of me, Evelyne,” Ivor replied.

 “Yes, of course,” Eresh said quickly.
-“The Captain and I were just wrapping up.”
+“The captain and I were just wrapping up.”

 Ivor looked like he’d been slapped.
 “Excuse me?”

-“She’s the Captain’s assistant.
+“She’s the captain’s assistant.
 She’s not a part of this, and you will not involve her in it.”

 “Evie,” Eftychia said with a pout, “I’m sure Ivor didn’t mean anything by it.
 Dormouse is actually a very cute—”